ukkiez/Dustforce-random-map-app/README.md

 ## Installation

+*Requirements*

+- Have Dustforce with [Dustmod](http://dustmod.com/) installed.

+*Steps*
 - Download one of the releases for your Operating System, and run the executable within the downloaded folder.

-#### Requirements

-- Have Dustforce with [Dustmod](http://dustmod.com/) installed.

 ## FAQ
 > *Can I update my level set?*

 Not at the moment - level sets are static in RMA versions.
 This is in part because different level sets completely change seeds, which would make set-seed races between people more of a hassle to set up.
 This also keeps runs on the leaderboards more consistent, and prevents [Dustkid.com](https://dustkid.com) from being potentially flooded with requests.

 Maybe this will change in the future.

 ---
 > *Can I block/prevent levels I loathe from showing up in runs?*